Home kits offer an interesting and entertaining way to grow your own mushroom.

 Home gardeners in China have been growing mushrooms for more than 1,000 years, and it’s finally catching on among North Americans.
 Instead of being associated with witches or psychedelic drugs, mushroom gardening has moved into the culinary realm on this side of the world.
 And growing your own is about producing a truly superior fresh food — and not having to rely on the luck of the hunt.

 The surest (and most entertaining) way to grow mushrooms at home is with a mushroom kit, which makes a great winter tabletop project.
-Depending on the kit, you can grow several types of gourmet mushrooms in a matter of weeks, including oysters (Pleurotus species) and shiitake (Lentinula edodes), as well as various button mushrooms (Agaricus bisporus)
+Depending on the kit, you can grow several types of gourmet mushrooms in a matter of weeks, including oysters (Pleurotus species) and shiitake (Lentinula edodes), as well as various button mushrooms (Agaricus bisporus).
+Then you can take what you learned from the kit to move on to more sustainable outdoor projects, such as growing oysters in boxes or shiitake on logs.
+You can even introduce the delectable wine caps (Stropharia rugoso-annulata) to old compost heaps or a shady area of your garden, where they’re apt to naturalize on their own.
+Start with these easy species and soon you may find yourself dreaming of — and growing — cinnamon caps, lion’s manes or black poplar mushrooms, too.

 “It’s fun to cultivate your own mushrooms,” says mushroom expert Thomas Volk, a professor of biology at the University of Wisconsin-La Crosse.
 He describes growing mushrooms as more art than science, which involves “a lot of watching, adjusting, figuring out what works.”
 Although mushrooms tend to be slow to “fruit” compared to vegetables, once established in a suitable site, they often stick around a long time, fruiting in flushes for years.